himanshusinghpatel998/Air_Traffic_Controller/README.md

   	Logic gates like AND and OR manage the flow of signals, ensuring that takeoffs are only allowed when both the runway is free and the weather is clear.
 The system also tracks the status of runways (busy or
      free) using these gates.

-    The system prioritizes runway assignment based on the plane’s gate: Runway 1 for gates 1–3, and Runway 2 for gates 4–6.<br>
-   	Runway Assigner:<br>
-     This module checks the availability of the preferred runway based on gate input.<br>
-    If the preferred runway is busy, the system assigns the other runway.<br>
-    If both runways are occupied, it triggers a 15-second timer before rechecking availability.<br>
-  	Timers:<br>
-   	A 9-second timer is used once a runway is assigned to check if the weather remains clear.
-After the timer finishes, the plane can proceed if conditions are favorable.
-    A 9-second timer is triggered if both runways are busy, pausing the system before rechecking runway availability.
-      Logic Gates and Runway Status:<br>
-  	Logic gates like AND and OR manage the flow of signals, ensuring that takeoffs are only allowed when both the runway is free and the weather is clear.
-The system also tracks the status of runways (busy or free) using these gates.<br>

   In essence, this circuit automates runway assignments, using logic gates and timers to manage conflicts, weather conditions, and runway availability effectively.
   In summary, the ATC system uses logic gates and a timer to manage inputs and conditions effectively.